- Academic Credit Certificates

 Where do I park?

 Parking is available in the lot directly to the east of the Continuing Education and Conference Center (lot S104) on Buford Avenue.
-Specific details regarding parking information and directions will be included with your registration confirmation.
+Specific details regarding parking information and directions will be included within the welcome email that is sent out a week prior to the course start date.

 Are meals included in course fees?